seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 | 2.0 | 1525 / 137 | 0.095 [0.049; 0.162] | 867 / 132 | 0.107 [0.041; 0.205] |
 | 2.5 | 1871 / 143 | 0.074 [0.045; 0.119] | 1104 / 137 | 0.061 [0.023; 0.116] |
 | 3.0 | 2048 / 143 | 0.047 [0.023; 0.087] | 1298 / 141 | 0.045 [0.014; 0.088] |

+**Re-measured 09.09.2026 on the twelve-coin universe, and the finding is confirmed on a different sample**: `Ω(k)` still falls monotonically on both sides, every rung's CI95 still sits below 0.50, and **`k*` is still absent from the grid on both sides**.
+The rung figures themselves are not restated here — they are a second sample of a withdrawn hypothesis, and carrying two grids would put one finding in two tables (inv.
+20).

 **The nearest reachable rung is the best of them and its CI95 tops out at 0.338 against a bar of 0.50**; every wider target is worse, and `P(никуда за 168ч)` climbs 52 % → 69 % as `k`